 Playa Avellanas

 This beach is known for having both incredible offshore waves and huge swells.
-It’s hardly ever crowded, and though it’s best for intermediate surfers, beginners will also enjoy the waves here.
+It’s hardly ever crowded, and though it’s best for surfers with some experience, beginners will also enjoy the waves here.

-With as many as eight different breaks, Playa Avellanas really is one of the best places to surf in Costa Rica, though that also means that swimming tends not to be the best idea if you don’t want to get swept out to sea.
-Though the locals sometimes call it ‘Little Hawaii’, surfing isn’t all it has going for it.
+With as many as eight different surf breaks, Playa Avellanas really is one of the best places in Costa Rica to surf, though that also means that swimming tends not to be the best idea if you don’t want to get swept out to sea.
+Though the locals sometimes call it ‘Little Hawaii,’ surfing isn’t all it has going for it.
 Compared to Tamarindo, Avellanas is downright tranquil enough to take a nap on the beach.

 Playa Grande

-This beach, again, has pretty consistent swells, but it’s best during the South Pacific swell season.
+This beach on the Guanacaste coast, again, has pretty consistent swells, but it’s best during the South Pacific swell season.
 It can be enjoyed by surfers of all skill levels.

 Playa Guiones